ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 });

-And as we have mentioned, the [[Value]] of a data property can be reconfigured even if [[Configurable]] is in false state; of course its [[Writable]] attribute should be set to true:
+And as we have mentioned, the [[Value]] of a data property can be reconfigured even if [[Configurable]] is in false state; of course its [[Writable]] attribute should be set to true.
+Also being in true-state the [[Writable]] attribute can be set to false, but not vice-versa for non-configurable property:

 var foo = Object.defineProperty({}, "bar", {